 NOTE: This section is intended as an aid and does not supersede any local, state or like requirements.
 Check with officials or authorities having jurisdiction in your area.

 PARTS, ACCESSORIES AND OPTIONS LIST

 (Options and trim (i.e. brass and nickel) interchange for variety.
+Gold door and legs may also be ordered to replace existing door and pedestal or regular cast legs.)

 REPLACEMENT PARTS